 To eliminate these burdens, we’ve simplified our pricing:

 - Each month, ingest 100 GB free, and then pay only US$0.25 per GB ingested after that for all your telemetry data.
 Funnel all of your events, metrics, traces, and logs into our platform at a very low price and no longer worry about sampling.
 You can also add an unlimited number of basic users for free to query your data and create custom dashboards.

 - One price per user/month for Full-Stack Observability, which includes New Relic APM, Infrastructure Monitoring, Digital Experience Monitoring (Browser, Mobile, Synthetics), Logs in Context, Serverless Monitoring, and more—as an all-in-one solution.
 No more per-tool costs or host-based pricing.
-Our new standard plan is $99 per user and includes one free full access user.
+Our new standard plan is US$99 per user and includes one free full access user.
 You can upgrade or downgrade users as needed, but you’ll always have access to the entire platform.

 Pennies per GB?
 Really?

 We’re able to deliver this low price because of the Telemetry Data Platform, our multi-tenant data platform that offers petabyte-scale ingest, storage, and query for all types of operational data.

 But we didn’t do this for cheap data.